arv100kri/Cognitive-Services/Content/en-us/Computer-vision/Domain-specificModels.md

 }

 ```
-Domain-Specific Models, Scoped and Enhanced Analysis is covered in detail in the “How to” topic [LINK] and in the API Documentation [LINK].
+Domain-Specific Models, Scoped and Enhanced Analysis is covered in detail in the [“How to” topic](https://github.com/Microsoft/ProjectOxford-Documentation/blob/master/Content/en-us/Computer-vision/HowToCallVisionAPI.md).